 Pros and Cons

-If you have a forex strategy that's strictly mechanical and that doesn't require a human in the decision-making process, you can program your forex robot to trade for you 24 hours a day.
+If you have a forex strategy that's strictly mechanical and doesn't require a human in the decision-making process, you can program your forex robot to trade for you 24 hours a day.

 Many companies create and sell forex robots, but be careful whom you deal with if you're in the market to buy one.
 It's not uncommon for a company to spring up overnight and start selling an "instant riches" forex robot, including a money-back guarantee, only to disappear in about 45 days or so.

 The majority of made-for-purchase forex robots are not profitable, so do your research first if you're planning on purchasing one.
 It's best to be wary, because there's a great deal of curve-fitting or data-mining bias in the made-for-purchase offerings.

 Data-mining bias is the unspoken enemy of many traders who purchase forex robots.
 It refers to the process of "cherry-picking" the best backtest out of hundreds or more, and presenting that backtest as the likely outcome for the purchaser of the forex robot.